Another reason why Americans choose Europe for their vacations is that U.S. passport holders can enter visa-free for stays of up to 90 days.

-- ETIAS is Europe’s visa waiver, similar to the US ESTA.
-The system will pre-screen travellers before they arrive in Europe with the aim of increasing border security.
+- ETIAS is Europe’s visa waiver, similar to the U.S. ESTA.
+The system will pre-screen travelers before they arrive in Europe with the aim of increasing border security.
 The system will identify individuals who are considered to pose a threat in terms of security, irregular migration, or high epidemic risk.
-Tourists currently eligible for visa-free access in Europe, including US passport holders, will be able to apply for ETIAS when it is launched in 2022.
+Tourists currently eligible for visa-free access in Europe, including U.S. passport holders, will be able to apply for ETIAS when it is launched in 2022.

 ETIAS is being introduced to make Europe safer for tourists and residents by pre-screening arrivals from outside the EU.

-This will be achieved by automatically cross-checking travellers’ details against a number of international security databases including the Schengen Information System (SIS), Europol and Interpol as well as the ETIAS watchlist.
+This will be achieved by automatically cross-checking travelers’ details against a number of international security databases including the Schengen Information System (SIS), Europol and Interpol as well as the ETIAS watchlist.

 Most ETIAS applications are approved within minutes